Nike’s marketing pitch: Giving you bounce with every step.

 The uppers of many brand-new Nike running shoes often feel like a beta software release, with several bugs that need ironing out.

 The Invincible Run goes against the grain.
-Its upper is thoughtfully designed, detailed, and does not like a work in progress.
+Its upper is thoughtfully designed, detailed, and does not feel like a work in progress.
 The exterior is a good example of aesthetic and functional balance.
 Begin in the front, and there’s a set of reflective strips fused over a broad toe-box.

 Under the engineered mesh lies a full inner sleeve, and it’s cool to see the two-tone effect on the surface.